ietf-teep/architecture/draft-ietf-teep-architecture.md

 install a TA, a list of TAMs may be provided.
 The TEEP Broker selects a single TAM that is consistent with the list of trusted TAMs (trust anchors) provisioned on the device.
 For any Untrusted Application, there should be only a single TAM for the TEEP Broker to contact.
-This is also the case when a Untrusted Application uses multiple TAs, or when one TA depends on anther TA in a software dependency (see section TBD).
+This is also the case when an Untrusted Application uses multiple TAs, or when one TA depends on anther TA in a software dependency (see section TBD).
 The reason is that the SP should provide each TAM that it places in the Untrusted Application's manifest all the TAs that the app requires.
 There is no benefit to going to multiple different TAMs, and there is no